Witixin1512/jutge-toolkit/README.md

 There are three commands:

-- `make-problem`: Makes all the necessary files to generate a common problem.
+- `jutge-make-problem`: Makes all the necessary files to generate a common problem.

-- `make-quiz`: Makes all the necessary files to generate a quiz problem.
+- `jutge-make-quiz`: Makes all the necessary files to generate a quiz problem.

-- `list-compilers`: Outputs information on the available compilers.
+- `jutge-compilers`: Outputs information on the available compilers.

 For full details, please refer to the [common problem documentation](documentation/problems.md) and to the [quiz problem documentation](documentation/quizzes.md).